 Medications that reduce the amount of fatty acids in the blood may be effective for people who cannot tolerate enzyme replacement therapy.

 Medications may also be given for bone pain and to relieve bone crises.

-A transplant is used only in patients with severe neurological symptoms.
+A bone marrow transplant is used only in those with severe neurological symptoms.

 Bone Marrow Harvest

 A splenectomy is the surgical removal of the spleen.
 An enlarged spleen may need to be removed because it can lead to other health problems.

 National Gaucher Foundation

 The National Gaucher Foundation of Canada